Inclusivity and Diversity

 Women and Non-binary People

-As mentioned above Explorations of the Feminine are inherently inclusive and as such open to all including any person who identifies as a woman, any expression or identification of femininity as well as non-binary gender expressions.
+As mentioned above explorations of the Feminine are inherently inclusive and as such open to all who identify as womxn including our trans community, any other expression or identification of femininity and non-binary people.

 You do not have to tell me before attending unless you would prefer to do that.
 There is no hierarchy of womxn and I don't ask anyone about their genitals or sex before they attend a circle so why would this be any different.

 Lactating people are welcome to feed/express during the classes, gatherings or retreats or suitable spaces can also be provided if preferred where possible.